mccurdyc/genre-matcher/README.md

   -h, --help               Print this help menu
 ```

-To calculate the term frequency-inverse document frequency for a corpus (or directory) use the `-d`
-or `--directory` flag with the absolute path to the directory as in the example below.

 To determine the genre for each book in a list of books, provide the list of books as a JSON file --- sample
 are shown below --- and a CSV file with the keywords and their respective genre and score.